darkfeline/dantalian/doc/depends.rst

 - GNU findutils, specifically ``find``.
 This is something I debated over.
 In order to find hard links, iteration is the only option.
-While a database could be kept to keep track of hard links, changes not made through hitagiFS would then require rebuilding the database, which doesn't help, as hitagiFS aims to be transparent.
+While a database could be kept to keep track of hard links, changes not made through dantalian would then require rebuilding the database, which doesn't help, as dantalian aims to be transparent.
 Thus, we must walk the entire directory tree every time we want to do something, which is resource intensive.
 Thus, I decided to use findutils, as an optimized binary will run much faster than a recursive